-The porphyrias are a group of disorders where there is a problem with the production of haem within the body.
+The porphyrias are a group of disorders in which there is a problem with the production of haem (also spelled heme) within the body.
 Haem is used to make haemoglobin in red blood cells.
-There are seven different types of porphyria and in most cases they are inherited (run in families).
-In each type, there is a lack of one of the enzymes (special proteins) which controls one of the steps in haem synthesis (the making of haem).
+There are seven different types of porphyria and in most cases they run in families (are inherited).
+In each type, there is a lack of one of the special proteins (enzymes) which controls one of the steps in the making of haem (haem synthesis).
 This means that substances that are made during the process leading up to haem synthesis (including porphyrins) are overproduced and can build up within the body and cause symptoms.
 It is important that the type of porphyria that you have should be identified.
-This is because they can have different symptoms and effects on the body.
-Symptoms vary greatly and can include abdominal pain, nervous system problems, mental health problems and skin problems.
-You may need to avoid certain things such as certain drugs or alcohol that may 'trigger' an attack of porphyria.
+This is because each type can have different symptoms and effects on the body.
+Symptoms vary greatly and can include tummy (abdominal) pain, nervous system problems, mental health problems and skin problems.
+You may need to avoid certain things such as some medicines or alcohol that may trigger an attack of porphyria.

 What are the porphyrias?

 The porphyrias are a group of metabolic disorders.
 A metabolic disorder is the term used when there is a problem with one of the chemical processes within the body.
 In the porphyrias, the chemical process that is affected is the one that produces a substance called haem.

 Haem is mainly made in the liver and in bone marrow.
 Haem is used to make haemoglobin which transports oxygen around the body in red blood cells.
 Haem is also used to make a number of proteins in the body, needed for various important functions.

 There is a complex process that goes on in the liver and in bone marrow to make haem.
 The process has various steps and each step is controlled by a special protein called an enzyme.
 At each step, substances are made that are known as haem precursors.
 These are substances that are made during the process leading up to the making of haem.
 They include substances called porphyrins.